 Essentially, we’re talking about valuable content that continues to stay fresh and relevant long after the date it has been published.
 The term comes from evergreen trees, which retain their leaves throughout the year and stay looking lush and green even during the winter months.

 Evergreen content is timeless and will remain both relevant and interesting for many years to come.
-As example, an article titled “How to Dress for Your Body Type” would be considered as evergreen, whereas an article called “The 10 Best Looks for Spring 2018” would not.
+As an example, an article titled “How to Dress for Your Body Type” would be considered as evergreen, whereas an article called “The 10 Best Looks for Spring 2018” would not.

 Here are some further examples of evergreen content: